splunk/public-o11y-docs/_includes/admin/roles_apm.rst

   * - WRITE_CONFIG
+    - Create, edit, and delete the following APM components:
+       - MetricSets
+       - Business Workflows.
-    - In APM, the WRITE_CONFIG capability lets you create, edit, and delete MetricSets and Business Workflows.
-This permission also controls access to configuration options for traces and spans.
+       - This permission also controls access to configuration options for traces and spans.
 Functionality in the API is similarly restricted by capability.

       In the APM API, the WRITE_CONFIG capability lets you use the PUT and POST methods on the APM Visibility Filters resource.
 See :ref:`sensitive-data-controls` for more information.
     - Yes